 Discouraged workers are those who want—and are available—to work but have dropped out of the labor force because they believe there aren't any jobs for them.
 In April 2022, there were 456,000 workers categorized as discouraged, a slight increase from the 373,000 reported in March 2022.
 These figures are seasonally adjusted.

 While these people have looked for work within the past year, they are not officially classified as unemployed because have not looked in the past four weeks.
 However, discouraged workers would take a job if it were offered.

-Discouraged workers do not include those who have dropped out of the labor force for other reasons.
-These are people who have gone back to school to better their chances of getting work.
-Many women leave the workforce because they've gotten pregnant.
-Other people can't work because they've become disabled.
-Although they may indeed also feel discouraged, they aren't counted as discouraged workers.
+Discouraged workers are not those who have dropped out of the labor force for reasons classified as "other."
+They might have gone back to school to increase their chances of getting work.
+Some leave the workforce because they've gotten pregnant.
+Others can't work because they've become disabled.
+Although they may also feel discouraged, they aren't counted as discouraged workers.

-There are four reasons discouraged workers gave up looking for work.
+There are several reasons discouraged workers give up looking for work.
+Here are a few:

-Second, they don't think they have the schooling or training needed to get a good job.
+- They might not have the schooling or training needed to get the job they want.

 How Discouraged Workers Affect the Labor Force Participation Rate

 Discouraged workers can reduce the labor force participation rate (LFPR) if unemployment is serious enough.
 At the beginning of a recession, the number of discouraged workers increases as the participation rate decreases.
 After looking for six months or more, many stop looking and drop out of the labor force.
 At that point, both the participation rate and the number of discouraged workers drop.

 When the economy improves, discouraged workers return to the labor force.
 They may have the hardest time finding a new job, so their number could increase for a while.
 Eventually, the participation rate should increase and then stabilize as the number of discouraged workers drops.